zhoutk/qjson/README.md

 From node.Js back to c++.
 I especially miss the pleasure of using json in javascript, so try to diy one.
 I used many libraries, such as: rapidjson, cJson, CJsonObject, drleq cppjson, json11, etc. Zjson's data structure is greatly inspired by cJOSN.
 The parsing part refers to json11, thanks!
 Finally, because data storage needs not only to distinguish values, but also to know their types.
 I choose std:: variant and std:: any which supported by C++17.
 Finally, the C++ version is fixed at C++17.
 This library is designed as a single header file, not relying on any other lib than the C++ standard library.

 ## Design ideas
 Simple interface functions, simple use methods, flexible data structures, and support chain operations as much as possible.
 Realizing the simplest design using template technology.
-Adding a child object of Json only needs one function -- addSubitem, which automatically identifies whether it is a value or a child Json object.
+Adding a child object of Json only needs one function -- add, which automatically identifies whether it is a value or a child Json object.
 The Json object is stored in a linked list structure (refers to cJSON).
 Please see my data structure design as follows.
 The header and the following nodes use the same structure, which enables chained operations during index operations ([]).

 ## Project progress
 At present, the project has completed most of functions.
 Please refer to the task list for details.